debiangamer/OGOS/README.md

 Use the following command if wine is not installed. sudo apt-get install winehq-staging

+Use the following command if you can not create a desktop laucher from the Applications/Wine menu: sudo chown username /home/username/Desktop
+Add the following to the launcher command line: env RADV_PERFTEST=aco ...
+Launcher.lnk -SkipBuildPatchPrereq -OpenGL

 Check your audio devices with the command aplay -l and set the default audio output device number, example: leafpad  ~/.asoundrc defaults.ctl.card 2